appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 ![GitLab OAuth user](/assets/img/posts/gitlab-bitbucket-merge-pull-requests/gitlab-oauth-user.png)

 * User’s role permission in the source repository should be at least `Reporter` role permission.
-To allow AppVeyr to to set up Merge request status, asign this user at least `Developer` role permission:
+To allow AppVeyr to to set up Merge request status, assign this user at least `Developer` role permission:

 ![GitLab add member](/assets/img/posts/gitlab-bitbucket-merge-pull-requests/gitlab-add-member.png)